Ulidtsoa01/Spring-Social-Media-Blog-API/README.md

 ## Background

-Full-stack applications are typically concerned with both a front end, that displays information to the user and takes in input, and a backend, that manages persisted information.

-This project will be a backend for a hypothetical social media app, where we must manage our users’ accounts as well as any messages that they submit to the application.
-However, the functionality for this project will leverage a popular web application framework for Java known as Spring.
-The Spring framework allows for automatic injection and configuration of many features, including data persitence, endpoints and conventional data manipulation logic (CRUD operations).

-In our hypothetical micro-blogging or messaging app, any user should be able to see all of the messages posted to the site, or they can see the messages posted by a particular user.
-In either case, we require a backend which is able to deliver the data needed to display this information as well as process actions like logins, registrations, message creations, message updates, and message deletions.
+This project is a backend for a hypothetical social media app that serves to manage user accounts and messages.
+It utilizes the Spring framework to perform dependency injections and create beans for the Account, Message, and other related classes.
+The app employs Spring Data and Spring MVC to achieve data persistence, build endpoints, and support CRUD operations.
+The API handles logins and registrations for users as well as message creations, message updates, and message deletions.

 ## Database Tables